Key Stage 3 Mathematics:

 - Asking their/any maths teacher

-Revision guides and workbook at the appropriate tier for GCSE, can be purchased via ‘Parent Pay’ or from the maths shop.
+Revision guides and workbooks at the appropriate tier for GCSE, can be purchased via ‘Parent Pay’ or from the maths shop.
 Those for A-Level are also available through the maths shop.

 The key thing with revision is that it should be regular and sustainable.
 We would therefore advise students in Key Stage 4 to start their revision earlier, aiming to do 20–30 minutes a couple of times a week, in addition to the completion of assigned homework.
 This will also benefit students’ confidence.